barbarosugurkan/portfolio-backtest-project/docs/adr/0004-data_sources.md

 ## Status
 Proposed
 Date: 2025-08-24
+Date updated: 2025-08-28

 ## Context
 Different data sources have tradeoffs:
 - yfinance: free, reliable for historical price data, broad coverage.
-- skorKart repo: specialized, up-to-date financial statements for BIST.
+- isyatirimhisse: includes all the data in İş Yatırım Web site, from financials of BIST companies to some indices.
 Alternatives: TradingView API, manual filings (KAP), paid APIs (Bloomberg, Refinitiv).

 ## Decision
-Use yfinance for prices and skorKart for financials as the primary combination.
+Use yfinance for prices and isyatirimhisse for financials as the primary combination.
 Keep secondary/backup options in case of API failure.

 ## Consequences
 - Best available free sources for the project’s scope.